Buying real estate in Indonesia?

 Sources: Constructive Voices, IFC, AIP

-4) You must avoid properties with unclear land titles to prevent legal battles and financial losses
+4) Avoid properties with unclear land titles in Indonesia, as they can cause lengthy legal battles and financial losses

 When buying property in Indonesia, ensure the land title is clear and undisputed.